What is the GPS?

 How will GPS 2021 ensure value for money?

 Value for money was a supporting priority in GPS 2018.
 In the GPS 2021, it is included in the Principles for Investing section.
 This section sets out the things that Waka Kotahi should be considering across all investments.
 This embeds value for money in how investments should be made, by ensuring:

 - alignment with the GPS strategic direction

 - effectiveness at achieving the GPS strategic priorities

 - efficiency in delivery to ensure best cost for the results being delivered.

 Who do I contact if I have any questions?

-The draft GPS 2021 talks about incorporating technology and innovation into the design and delivery of land transport investment.
+The GPS 2021 talks about incorporating technology and innovation into the design and delivery of land transport investment.
 What does this mean?

 Improving land transport investment is all about maximising the benefits gained from the money invested.
 This means finding the most efficient and effective methods to achieve the Government’s priorities for land transport.
 Existing, new and emerging technologies can support the creation of a safer, more efficient and effective transport system.
 How fast and how much technology will change transport depends on the costs and benefits of any new technology, people’s willingness to use it, and central and local government creating an environment to test, trial and support its deployment.